 Students are encouraged to bring in objects for each sound.
 We say the word (building vocabulary), identify the sound (phonemic awareness), spell the sound, and write the sound (phonics) and Mr. Greg draws the picture.
 If students don’t bring an object, we just brainstorm words for each sound.
 The objects help overcome language and vocabulary barriers.
 And yes, YOU MUST DRAW THE PICTURES!
 It’s a key part of ABC BOOTCAMP.
 The pictures connect the sound to known words/objects which is necessary for students to learn sounds!

-This week we are using our required reading curriculum, Wit And Wisdom by reading Last Stop On Market Street.
+This week we are using our required reading curriculum by reading Last Stop On Market Street.
 We supplement heavily with our Read It Up! resource.
 We are required to do 3 lessons a week so that’s what we do.
 We focus on the “learn” section of each lesson and use our Read It Up! to scaffold and support student learning!

 This week we will work on details by drawing a picture of the city and adding details.
 We will also create a graffiti wall.
 This is a simple activity where students get a small piece of paper and draw something beautiful from the story.
 We will add them to our graffiti wall which is chart paper!
 Finally, students will draw/write about something CJ hears or sees.